Reduced Course Load

 Step Two: A DRC Access Specialist reviews the request and determines if a reduced course load is appropriate.

-Step Three: Student petitions the appropriate academic department/college for permission to enroll in less than the required number of units by meeting with the academic advisor, presenting the VISA and discussing the DRC recommendation.
+Step Three: Occasionally it may be necessary for the student to petition the appropriate academic department/college for permission to enroll in less than the required number of units by meeting with the academic advisor, presenting their "Faculty Notification of Accommodations" letter, and discussing the recommendation.

 If a Reduced Course Load is recommended, when will it begin?